 Experian, the global information services company which measures people’s credit worthiness, has experienced a rise in business as consumers have found it harder to get credit.

-In its trading update for the last six months up to the end of March, Experian's consumer division has seen subscriber numbers increase significantly as more people want to manage their finances better in order to qualify for cheaper loans
+In its trading update for the last six months up to the end of March, Experian’s consumer division has seen subscriber numbers increase significantly as more people want to manage their finances better in order to qualify for cheaper loans and mortgages.

 Experian saw growth of five per cent in its UK division, with organic revenue growth of 48% reflecting increased subscriptions, it said.